dbt-labs/learn.getdbt.com/README.md

 ## learn.getdbt.com

-Marketing website for dbt learn
+The everything website for dbt Learn:

-Deployed with netlify
+* Marketinng

+This is a static site, compiled with Jekyll and deployed with Netlify.

 Run with:
 ```